DrieStone/TeslaData-Widget/README.md

    - Updated theming to support async processing (so themes can pull data from external URLs)
    - Updated default theme to support medium
    - Added themeDebugArea as a place for theme development (bottom of the code)
-   - Added map theme (medum size only).
+   - Added map to medium sized widget if the data supports it
 - v1.5
    - Complete rewrite of the code for cleanliness.
    - Many fields are no longer required (but still preferred)